Didier-Lalli/Learning/Test.md

 <img src="./media/image23.png" width="527" height="404" />

-Provisioning was down from 1h22mn to 36mn using the ImageStream instead of a PXE boot installation such as ICsp.
+Provisioning was down from 1h22mn to 36mn using the ImageStream instead of a PXE boot software such as ICsp.

 _**Notes:** Use cases 2 (adding nodes) and 3 (removing agent nodes) was also tested with Synergy, and works exactly the same way as described in Phase 1._